awhmaisy/275-striders-cooked/README.md

 ## features

-- **collections page**: choose from hundreds of charms to add a personal touch to your footwear!
+- **collections page**: ashley built an amazing database of pins available for purchase!
-- **interactive design tool**: use our web-based tool to visualize your customizations in real-time.
+- **interactive design tool**: tristan created a tool to visualize your customizations in real-time.
 - **visual design**: ashley, sinchana and mari used CSS to create the visual design for the website, based on the customer.
+- **interactive JavaScript chart**: find this on the "why striders" page! tristan and giovanni created a pro forma spreadsheet, and mei utilized chart.js to display the relationship between total expenses and net profits.

 ## getting started